ktbyers/ktb_journal/2025/january.md

 # What happened in January

+#### _"In rode the Lord of the Nazgûl.
+A great black shape against the fires beyond he loomed up, grown to a vast menace of despair.
+In rode the Lord of the Nazgûl, under the archway that no enemy ever yet had passed, and all fled before his face._

+#### _"All save one.
+There waiting, silent and still in the space before the Gate, sat Gandalf upon Shadowfax: Shadowfax who alone among the free horses of the earth endured the terror, unmoving, steadfast as a graven image in Rath Dínen.
+"You cannot enter here," said Gandalf, and the huge shadow halted.
+"Go back to the abyss prepared for you!
+Go back!
+Fall into the nothingness that awaits you and your Master.
+Go!"_

+Finished reading the Lord of the Rings Trilogy which I had started reading aloud to my son (during the pandemic).
+Though technically I might have finished this in late December.

 ## High level

 Started using Cursor + Composer as the main workflow for coding.
 Generally had a very positive experience with it—except it has annoying aspect of constantly crashing and needing to restart which I haven't been able to fix yet.
 Using Sonnet 3.5 almost exclusively as my coding LLM (though I will occassionally use ChatGPT for questions that require direct Internet access).